Explore the social and political dynamics in the arts and architecture of the world’s largest democracy.

 No matter your level—beginning to advanced—you will study Hindi language daily.
 You will attend small-group classes or, if you test out of advanced Hindi, have self-guided study with a tutor.
 You will develop your language skills during your daily routine, with your homestay family, and during excursions.

-Choose to do independent research or, starting fall 2017, an internship.
+Choose to do independent research or an internship.

 Sample research topics include modern Indian cinema, Mughal culinary culture, and challenges of historical preservation in a developing society.
 Sample internships include working at Harper’s Bazaar India, assisting an architect or photographer, and helping with arts outreach for disadvantaged kids.